denysdovhan/smart-home/docs/hardware.md

 <!-- prettier-ignore -->
 !!! tip
-    I connected my coordinator to the Raspberry Pi through an USB extension cable to avoid interference and improve the connection.
+    I connected my coordinator to the Raspberry Pi through a USB extension cable to avoid interference and improve the connection.
     This approach is suggested by [zigbee2mqtt documentation](https://www.zigbee2mqtt.io/information/FAQ.html#interview-fails).

-I used to use Aqara Hub, but it switched to current approach because of its compatibility.
-Current approach allows to bind together [nearly every possible Zigbee devices](https://www.zigbee2mqtt.io/information/supported_devices.html).
+I used to use Aqara Hub, but it switched to the current approach because of its compatibility.
+The current approach allows binding together [nearly every possible Zigbee device](https://www.zigbee2mqtt.io/information/supported_devices.html).

 ### Devices